gwcoffey/gwcoffey.com/content/archive/listapp/the-problem-with-the-grinch-who-stole-christmas/index.md

 ---
-title: The problem with The Grinch Who Stole Christmas
+title: The Problem with The Grinch Who Stole Christmas
 date: '2016-05-12T08:22:14+00:00'
 archive: listapp
 likeCount: 18